camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

-You have made sure by previous measures, for example, firewall rules that the lost region does not reconnect during the failover procedure.
+You have previously ensured that the lost region cannot not reconnect during the failover procedure.

-Due to the partitioning of Zeebe, no data has been lost so far.
+Due to the Zeebe data partitioning, no data has been lost.

-#### Desired
+#### Desired state

-You are creating a temporary Camunda Platform deployment within the same region, but different namespace, to recover functionality.
-The extra namespace allows for easier distinguishing between the normal Zeebe deployment and Zeebe failover deployment.
+You are creating a temporary Camunda 8 deployment within the same region, but different namespace, to recover the Zeebe cluster functionality.
+Using a different namespace allows for easier distinguishing between the normal Zeebe deployment and Zeebe failover deployment.

-The newly deployed Zeebe brokers will be running in failover mode to restore the quorum and allow processing again.
-Additionally, they will be pointed at the existing Elasticsearch instance and the newly deployed Elasticsearch instance to allow exporting the data again.
+The newly deployed Zeebe brokers will be running in the failover mode.
+This will restore the quorum and the Zeebe data processing.
+Additionally, the new failover brokers are configured to export the data to the surviving Elasticsearch instance and to the newly deployed failover Elasticsearch instance.

 #### How to get there

-In the previously cloned repository [c8-multi-region](https://github.com/camunda/c8-multi-region) navigate to the folder [aws/dual-region/kubernetes/region0](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region0/) it contains the example Helm values yaml `camunda-values-failover.yml` containing the required overlay for the **failover** mode.
+In the case **Region 1** was lost: in the previously cloned repository [c8-multi-region](https://github.com/camunda/c8-multi-region), navigate to the folder [aws/dual-region/kubernetes/region0](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region0/).
+It contains the example Helm values yaml `camunda-values-failover.yml` containing the required overlay for the **failover** mode.

-In the case your **Region 0** was lost, please consider the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/).
-We will refrain from mentioning both possibilities always but as you can see it's simply the other way around in case of the loss of the **Region 0**.
+In the case when your **Region 0** was lost, please instead go to the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/) for the `camunda-values-failover.yml` file.

+Later in the guide, we will refrain from always mentioning both possible scenarios (losing either Region 0 or Region 1), but as you can see, the commands for when losing **Region 1** are the other way around compared to the loss of the **Region 0**.

 The chosen `camunda-values-failover.yml` requires adjustments before installing the Helm chart and the same has to be done for the base `camunda-values.yml` in `aws/dual-region/kubernetes`.